2023-environmental-bioinformatics/Lab-Differential_Expression/README.md

 # Lab_GeneExpression

+## General Setup

 First, hop onto Poseidon and clone this repo.

+Request some designated space on the HPC:
+`srun --time=02:00:00 --mem=10gb -n 1 -p compute --pty bash`

 Now, let's set up a conda environment to play in using the provided .yml file.
-It can be complicated to install R in a conda environment, so I'm giving you a file that will let you work with R v4 in a jupyter notebook (you're welcome!).
+It can be complicated to install R in a conda environment, so I'm giving you a file that should let you work with R v4 in a jupyter notebook (you're welcome!).

 ```
-conda env create -f R_Jupyter.yml
+mamba env create -f R_DE.yml
-conda activate r_jupyter
+mamba activate r_diffex
 R -e 'IRkernel::installspec()'
 ```

-Before moving over to Jupyter, we're going to install the packages we need in R first.
-Open R interactively by typing:\
+We're going to install the packages we need directly in R. Open R interactively by typing:\`R`
-`R`

 Your prompt should change to a greater-than sign:\
 `>`